Jordan Smotherman: Playing career

 On June 10, 2016, Smotherman moved to Germany, signing with the Iserlohn Roosters of the country's top-flight Deutsche Eishockey Liga (DEL).
-In the pre-season with the Roosters, Smotherman and the Roosters opted to terminate his contract, due to personal reasons.
+In the pre-season with the Roosters, Smotherman and the Roosters opted to terminate his contract, for personal reasons.

 Smotherman returned home to North America, and opted to resume his career in the ECHL with the Manchester Monarchs for the 2016–17 season.
 In contributing with 20 points in 18 games and experiencing a brief stint in the AHL with the Springfield Thunderbirds, Smotherman returned to Sweden in agreeing to a contract with Modo Hockey of the second division Allsvenskan on January 17, 2017.
 Smotherman played out the season with Modo, collecting 8 goals in 14 games.

 As a free agent, Smotherman returned to link up again with the Manchester Monarchs of the ECHL on August 4, 2017.
 In the 2017–18 season, Smotherman led the Monarchs with 72 points in 69 games earning a place in the ECHL First All-Star Team.

 On May 30, 2018, Smotherman signed for a second time with the Iserlohn Roosters of the DEL on a one-year deal.

 Smotherman signed for the Belfast Giants of the UK EIHL in February 2019, later going on to score the winning goal in the 2018-19 EIHL Challenge Cup final against the Guildford Flames.

 The winger re-signed with Belfast for the 2019–20 season, and took on the role of player-assistant coach to head coach Adam Keefe.
 Smotherman announced his departure from Belfast in a social media post in July 2020.

 On 8 July 2020, it was announced Smotherman would return to the ECHL for the 2020–21 season by signing a contract with the Worcester Railers.
 However, Worcester did not take part in the 2020–21 ECHL season due to COVID-19.

 In January 2021, Smotherman instead moved again to Denmark's Metal Ligaen to sign for Esbjerg Energy - his second spell with the team having played for them during the 2011–12 season.

 In July 2021, the Worcester Railers again announced they had agreed terms with Smotherman ahead of the 2021–22 ECHL season.
 In his final professional year, Smotherman was still able to contribute offensively, posting 30 goals and 52 points through 60 regular season games.